 Carthage punted on its first possession of the fourth, and Seneca then moved as far as the Carthage 33 before three-straight incompletions, including one on fourth down, ended the threat.

 That gave the Tigers the ball at their own 33.
 Poole caught a pass for no gain, then Franklin rushed to the 45.
 Priester then took a pitch and outraced the defense for the go-ahead score with 7:43 left in the game.

 Guest’s PAT made it 40-33.

-Page 2 of 2 - “We had a nice drive going and then Priester sprung the big run,” Carthage head coach Jon Guidie said.
+“We had a nice drive going and then Priester sprung the big run,” Carthage head coach Jon Guidie said.
 “They stayed poised and didn’t give up and didn’t hang their heads.
 They knew they had to come out and win a football game and they did.”

 Seneca got as close as the Carthage 25 on its next drive before failing to convert on fourth down, but the Tigers fumbled again with a minute left in the game, giving the Indians the ball at their own 28.
 Two pass incompletions, a sack and another incompletion ended the game.

 The Carthage offense tallied 533 total yards, but fumbled three times.
 Franklin shined in the passing game, completing 22 of 26 passes for 297 yards and four scores.
 Morgan caught nine passes for 109 yards, Ralston Schramm had one reception for 46 yards, Tyler Ralston had three catches for 52 yards, Harrison made two catches for 39, Poole had four for 19 and Martini had three catches for 32.

 Preister led the Carthage rushing attack, with 121 yards and a touchdown on 12 carries.
 Franklin rushed 16 times for 77 yards, and Harrison had seven rushes for 40.